mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_duty.rst

    The diff should look like `this
    <https://hg.mozilla.org/releases/mozilla-beta/rev/5f344535f8a3340fa51528be88e7104538b64b2e>`__
-3. At the same time ``mozilla-central`` should get a new tag `in the form FIREFOX_BETA_xxx_BASE <https://hg.mozilla.org/mozilla-central/rev/592c2df16ac45a09c837b8a281e366c419c8b94d>`__
+3. At the same time ``mozilla-central`` should get a new tag `in the form FIREFOX_BETA_yyy_BASE <https://hg.mozilla.org/mozilla-central/rev/592c2df16ac45a09c837b8a281e366c419c8b94d>`__
-   - where xxx is also the major Gecko version that mozilla-central had prior to the version bump.
+   - where yyy is the major Gecko version that Beta now has.
    (This should be the exact same tag and revision as the second one that you saw in the Beta repo in step 1.)
 It's worth noting that we do not create `FIREFOX_NIGHTLY_yyy_BASE` tags, as we do for Beta & Release repositories.